-If you or a loved one has been diagnosed with psoriatic arthritis, you’re most likely wondering how this condition may affect your life—now and in the future.
+If you or a loved one has been diagnosed with psoriatic arthritis (PsA), you’re likely wondering how this condition might impact your life, both now and in the future.

 - joint pain

 Symptoms can make it tough to complete everyday activities, such as opening doors or lifting grocery bags.
 It’s normal to feel frustrated when it seems your body isn’t cooperating.
 But there are also tools and modifications that can help make these tasks easier.

 Early diagnosis and treatment can help ease pain and slow damage to joints, so it’s important to talk to your doctor if you notice any symptoms.

 In a review published in , researchers looked at 49 studies to compare quality-of-life outcomes for people with PsA to the general population.